TRSTN4/br4nch/docs/functions/display/display.layer.md

 > ˑˑˑˑˑˑ┗━ Position: 1.2.1
 > ```
 >
-> To make the name of the layer case-sensitive, set the ˑsensitiveˑ argument to True.
+> To make the name of the layer case-sensitive, set the `sensitive` argument to True.
 >
 > ```python
 > >>> br4nch.display.layer(branch="Stream", layer="squid game", sensitive=True)
 > ```
 >
-> To print the result without a branch structure in the result, set the ˑbeautifyˑ argument to ˑFalseˑ.
+> To print the result without a branch structure in the result, set the `beautify` argument to ˑFalseˑ.
 >
 > ```python
 > >>> br4nch.display.layer(branch="Stream", layer="Squid Game", beautify=False)
 > 1.2.1
 > ```
 >
-> To print the position(s) in multiple branches in the same function call, you can use a list for the ˑbranchˑ argument.
+> To print the position(s) in multiple branches in the same function call, you can use a list for the `branch` argument.
 >
 > ```python
 > >>> br4nch.display.layer(branch=["Stream"], ["Stream2"], layer="The Walking Dead")